 River Guide + Owner

-As a boy, Zach spent his California summers working alongside his father at Boy Scout camps where he led overnight backpacking, mountain biking, and kayaking trips.
+As a boy, Zach spent his summers working alongside his father at Boy Scout camps where he led overnight backpacking, mountain biking, and kayaking trips.
 This early experience of leadership and the outdoors evolved into a lifelong commitment to stewardship and excellence in the wilderness.

 While studying Mechanical Engineering at UC-Davis (BS) and Stanford (MS), Zach led backpacking trips during the summers where he discovered kayaking which led to rafting and eventually to river guiding for ECHO River Trips, operated by industry legends Joe Daly and Dick Linford.
 Even after Zach started teaching, he continued working at ECHO during his summers off.